How to Get the Most From These Summer-Blooming Bulbs

 5. Watering and Fertilizing

 Dahlias grow best when they receive a consistent supply of water.
-Drip irrigation is ideal, as it directs moisture down to the root zone while keeping the foliage dry.
-Mulching around the base of the plants helps reduce moisture loss.
-Dahlias are hungry plants, and they grow better with fertilizer.
-Apply a granular all-purpose fertilizer at planting time and a liquid fertilizer once a month throughout the growing season.
+Drip irrigation is ideal, as it directs moisture to the root zone while keeping the foliage dry.
+If you are hand-watering, it's best to water deeply once or twice per week.
+Mulching around the base of the plants will help reduce moisture loss and keep the roots cooler.

 6. Controlling Insects and Disease

-To discourage disease, water dahlias deeply once or twice a week, allowing the top inch of soil dry out in between.
-Keep the area around the plants clear and avoid using leaves or straw as mulch.
+To discourage disease, keep dahlia foliage as dry as possible.
+Water deeply once or twice a week, allowing the top inch of soil dry out in between.
 Clip off the bottom 12” of foliage to encourage good air circulation.

-Slugs and snails are attracted to young dahlia foliage.
-Sluggo Plus is an effective organic control when applied early and refreshed often.
-Earwigs are another dahlia pest.
-They eat dahlia buds, flowers, and foliage.
-Cleaning up spent flowers and foliage gives earwigs fewer places to hide or breed.
+Slugs and snails love eating young dahlia foliage.
+Sluggo Plus is an effective organic control when it is applied early and refreshed often.
+It is sprinkled on the soil surface, so is not a danger to pollinators.
+Earwigs are another troublesome dahlia pest.
+Like slugs and snails, they prefer cool, moist conditions and can damage buds, flowers and foliage.
+Minimize their damage by keeping the area around your dahlias clear of spent flowers and foliage.
+Also, if you avoid using leaves or straw as mulch, you will give earwigs fewer places to hide and breed.

 7. Be Generous

 Dahlias are among the world’s best cut flowers and it takes just a few stems to make an impressive bouquet.
-Harvesting flowers are good for the plants and encourage them to continue flowering month after month.
+Harvesting flowers is good for the plants and encourages them to continue flowering month after month.
+So cut often and share generously!
 Delight family and friends, neighbors and coworkers with the beauty of homegrown dahlias.